ES-1085/f2025-ds1-project-arhf/proposal/proposal.md

 BMI — a calculated measure of body fat based on weight and height.

-For this research project we are looking to see these questions?
+For this research project we are looking to see these questions:

 1. How do different workout types (Strength, HIIT, Cardio) affect an individual’s heart rate response (Max_BPM, Avg_BPM, and Resting_BPM)?

 2. How do physical characteristics such as BMI, weight, and age influence calories burned and heart rate during workouts?

 ## 2. Data

 There are 54 columns and 2000 rows.
+For this project we will focus on 11 relevant variables.

 ``` r
 Final_data <- read_csv("../data/Final_data.csv")